Law & Disaster Risk Reduction Course

 Overview

-Having a handle on the law is crucial when preparing for disasters and reducing the risk of harmful impacts for communities and organisations.
+Having a handle on relevant law is crucial when preparing for disasters and reducing the risk of harmful impacts for communities and organisations.

-Join us online to equip yourself with an understanding of how disaster and law intersect around the globe, with a specific focus on disaster law in Aotearoa New Zealand.
-You'll explore the role of law and its interaction with disaster management, and how to use disaster law frameworks for disaster planning and disaster governance.
+Join us online to equip yourself with an understanding of how disaster and law intersect around the globe, with a specific focus on disaster law and disaster management in Aotearoa New Zealand.
+You'll explore the role of law in preparing for, preventing, and responding to disasters, and how to use disaster law frameworks for disaster planning and governance.

-You'll gain an understanding of the use of emergency powers and human rights in disasters – and the dangers that poor legal frameworks can create for people and communities.
-This knowledge can be used when working in the field of disaster risk reduction (DRR) and disaster risk management (DRM) as an emergency management professional or volunteer.
+You'll gain an understanding of the use of emergency powers and human rights in disasters, and the dangers that poor legal frameworks can create for people and communities.
+Such knowledge is essential for disaster risk reduction (DRR) and disaster risk management (DRM) professionals and volunteers – as well as those working in local or central government planning, or teaching in the field.

-Developed by academics from the award-winning University of Canterbury Institute of Law, Emergencies and Disasters (LEAD) this online course provides the legal insight you need to effectively prepare for disaster response and recovery.
+Developed by researchers from the award-winning University of Canterbury Institute of Law, Emergencies and Disasters (LEAD) this online course provides the foundational insights you need to effectively legally prepare for and manage disaster response and recovery.

 This course is ideal for